chetan51/chetansurpur/source/drafts/insights-from-geb-1.md

 The difference in the rule between the _pq-system_ (addition) and the _mq-system_ (multiplication) was that instead of ...${\bf q}z-$ we had ...${\bf q}zx$.
 Basically, we upgraded the _symbol_ $-$ to the _variable_ $x$.
 This is like moving one level up the conceptual hierarchy.

 But to get from the multiplication system to the exponentiation system, what would we upgrade the _variable_ $x$ to?
 There's nothing conceptually higher available to use.
 So can it actually be done without adding more capabilities to the system definition?

+#### Answer 1A. ####

+Reading the end of _Chapter III_, section _Primes as Figure Rather than Ground_ gave me an idea.

+We might not be able to do it with just one system, but we can do it with two.

+Let's assume we have the multiplication system (as defined above) available to us.
+Then, we can use it as a base to define the exponentiation system.
+After all, what is exponentiation but repeated multiplication?